Sleeper85/esphome-jk-bms-can/README.md

 **ESPHome component to monitor a Jikong Battery Management System (JK-BMS) and communicate with inverters supporting CAN bus protocol compatible with Pylontech V1.3 and Goodwe V1.5.**

-Note Pylontech uses 15s/48v Goodwe uses 16s/51.2v @3.2v/cell nominal.
+**Note: Pylontech uses 15s/48v and many others uses 16s/51.2v @3.2v/cell nominal.**
-Other battery profiles that utilise the PYLON/Goodwe protocol with differnt cell counts may also work, eg Alpha Ess Smile, BYD Battery-Box LV Flex Lite
+Other battery profiles that utilise the **PYLON** protocol with different cell counts may also work, eg Alpha Ess Smile, BYD Battery-Box LV Flex Lite.
 Select the correct battery profile in the inverter to match your battery pack!

-The ESP32 communicates with the JK-BMS using the RS485 port (GPS) which is in fact not RS485, it is 3.3V TTL so it can be directly connected to the ESP32.
+The ESP32 communicates with the JK-BMS using the RS485 port (GPS) which is in fact not RS485 but 3.3V UART-TTL, so it can be directly connected to the ESP32.
 The ESP32 then sends the required CAN bus data to the inverter via a TJA1050 or TJA1051T CAN bus transceiver.

 Sends over CAN bus to inverter: